AdrienVannson/doreisa-internship/report/report.typ

     caption: [Decomposition of the time per iteration depending on the cluster size], ) <exp-03-time-for-cluster-size>

 @exp-03-time-per-action shows the time per iteration for these four parts of the analytics, and @exp-03-time-for-cluster-size shows, for each cluster size, the proportion of the time spent in each phase of the computation.
-(TODO: delete @exp-03-time-per-action ?)

-First, we can notice that the distributed scheduler designed in the previous section scales very well: the execution time per iteration only slightly increase by a constant amont each time the cluster size doubles.
+First, we can notice that the distributed scheduler designed in the previous section scales very well: the execution time per iteration only increases by a constant amount each time the cluster size doubles.

-The high execution times for the bigger cluster sizes come from the first three tasks, which were negligible in smaller runs.
+The high execution times for the bigger cluster sizes come from the first three tasks, which were negligible in smaller runs TODO list + more details.
 To further optimize the system, we need to focus on them.

 == Iteration preparation